menu

 Filling Out the Removal Suite

-Each deck played two additional removal spells: Either 2 Exterminate! or 2 Maelstrom Pulse.
+Each deck played two additional removal spells: Either 2 Terminate or 2 Maelstrom Pulse.
 Both have their merits, but my vote goes toward Maelstrom Pulse.
 Pulse protects you against a wider variety of permanents, most notably Prismatic Omen, Leyline of Sanctity, Jace, the Mind Sculptor, and Tempered Steel.
 It also best protects you from most other deck's most broken draws in its ability to deal with multiple problem cards at a time.
 2 Maelstrom Pulse are added to our base list.

 Fauna Shaman or No?